-A total of 17 putative class actions have been filed in nine US federal district courts against SFNTC, a subsidiary of RAI, which cases generally allege, in various combinations, violations of state deceptive and unfair trade practice statutes, and claim state common law fraud, negligent misrepresentation, and unjust enrichment based on the use of descriptors such as "natural," "organic" and "100% additive-free" in the marketing, labelling, advertising, and promotion of SFNTC's Natural American Spirit brand cigarettes.
+A total of 17 putative class actions have been filed in nine US federal district courts against SFNTC, a subsidiary of RAI, which cases generally allege, in various combinations, violations of state deceptive and unfair trade practice statutes, and claim state common law fraud, negligent misrepresentation, and unjust enrichment based on the use of descriptors such as 'natural', 'organic' and '100% additive-free' in the marketing, labelling, advertising, and promotion of SFNTC's Natural American Spirit brand cigarettes.
 In these actions, the plaintiffs allege that the use of these terms suggests that Natural American Spirit brand cigarettes are less harmful than other cigarettes and, for that reason, violated state consumer protection statutes or amounted to fraud or a negligent or intentional misrepresentation.
 The actions seek various categories of recovery, including economic damages, injunctive relief (including medical monitoring and cessation programmes), interest, restitution, disgorgement, treble and punitive damages, and attorneys' fees and costs.
-In April 2016, in response to a motion by the various plaintiffs, the US Judicial Panel on Multidistrict Litigation consolidated these cases for pre-trial purposes before a federal court in New Mexico.
+In April 2016, in response to a motion by the various plaintiffs, the US Judicial Panel on Multidistrict Litigation ("JPML") consolidated these cases for pre-trial purposes before a federal court in New Mexico.
 That court heard argument on defendants' motion to dismiss the current consolidated complaint on 9 June 2017.
 On 21 December 2017, the district court granted the motion in part, dismissing a number of claims with prejudice, and denied it in part.
-Previously established deadlines for class certification briefing and a class certification hearing have been suspended pending resolution of disputes concerning discovery.
+The district court's scheduling order provides that hearings on motions for class certification and on motions challenging the admissibility expert opinion testimony will begin on or after 24 August 2020.